 THL 354.
-Religion and International Politics (3) (W/D/I) M This course will explore the ambivalent role played by religion in global affairs: a source both of deadly conflicts and of acts of peacemaking.
+Religion and International Politics (3) (D) (I) (W) M This course will explore the ambivalent role played by religion in global affairs: a source both of deadly conflicts and of acts of peacemaking.
 Particular themes include Islam in the international arena, religion and human rights, conceptions of world order, and United States foreign policy.
-Prerequisite: THL 101/190.
+Prerequisite: THL 101/190 and three additional hours of Theology or Social Sciences.